tyyan/tyyan.github.io/index.md

 ## Research

-My research interest is broadly in multi-agent learning and ML settings involving multiple players and/or models with agency.
+My research interest is broadly in multi-agent learning and ML settings involving multiple players/models with agency, often motivated by issues at the intersection of AI and Society.
 These days I'm particularly excited by agents!

 ## Contact Information

 Email: tyyan@[school].edu

-## Selected Publications
+## Selected Favorite Publications

 **A theoretical case-study of Scalable Oversight in Hierarchical Reinforcement Learning**\
 _T.Yan, Z.Lipton_\